IHE/RAD.IRA/input/pagecontent/volume-1.md

 ###### 1:XX.4.2.1.2.5 Step 5: Sign-off Report

 The radiologist completes dictation and signs off the report on the Report Creator.

+TODO: Review this
+TODO: Image Display can terminate context triggered by receiving the Content Change event regarding report status.
+In this diagram, the Report Creator terminates the report context.
 Recall that this report context was initiated by the Image Display.
-The Report Creator terminates the report context.
+Alternatively the site product may have been configured for the termination of the report context to be done by the Image Display.

 The Hub broadcasts the termination event to all Subscribers and disallows any further interaction of that terminated report context.

+TODO: May delete
+> Note that in this use case example, the initiating Driving Application (Image Display) is not the same actor as the terminating Driving Application (Report Creator).
+This requires some coordination between the Image Display and the Report Creator.
+Such coordination is out of scope of this profile.
+Other arrangement is possible so that the same Image Display being both the initiating and terminating Driving Application.

 Upon receiving the termination event, the Image Display updates its worklist to mark the study as reported.